flexiodata/functions-wikipedia/README.md

 * A [Flex.io account](https://www.flex.io/app/signup) to run the functions
 * A [Flex.io Add-on](https://www.flex.io/add-ons) for Microsoft Excel or Google Sheets use the functions in your spreadsheet

-## Installing the Wikipedia Spreadsheet Functions
+## Installing the Functions

 Once you've signed up for Flex.io and have the Flex.io Add-on installed, you're ready to install the function pack.

+You can install these functions directly by mounting this repository in Flex.io:

 1. [Sign in](https://www.flex.io/app/signin) to Flex.io
 2. In the Functions area, click the "New" button in the upper-left and select "Function Mount" from the list